Gästehaus

 Paul Smolensky (Baltimore, USA)

-Henriette de Swart (Utrecht, N)
+Henriette de Swart (Utrecht, NL)

-Henk Zeevat (Amsterdam, N)
+Henk Zeevat (Amsterdam, NL)

 Harald Atmanspacher (Freiburg, D)